udaan-iitt/editions/2023_Winter/penelope.md

 title: Penelope
 category: Poetry
 date: 2023-01-28T13:04:42.189Z
-desc: "It takes a lot of hope, faith and courage for a woman to wait for her husband to return safely from a war.
-Join Iftekhar as he describes how Penelope, wife of Odysseus, spends her days weaving a piece of cloth and then unraveling it at night, as she waits for her husband to return home from the Trojan War. "
+desc: "It takes a lot of hope, faith, and strength for a woman to wait for her husband to return safely from a war.
+Inspired by the legends, paying tribute to the pain of the families of warriors, join Iftekhar as he describes Penelope, wife of Odysseus, who spends her days weaving a piece of cloth and then unraveling it every night as she waits for her husband to return home from the Trojan War. "
 authors: Iftekhar Ahmed
 starred: false
 abio: None